Arcadia Group: Administration

 Arcadia Group went into administration at 8pm GMT on 30 November 2020, placing 13,000 jobs at risk.
 On 25 January 2021, ASOS said it was in "exclusive" talks to buy Arcadia's Topshop, Topman, Miss Selfridge and HIIT brands out of administration, though it only wanted the brands, not the shops.
 A consortium including Next had earlier dropped a bid to buy Topshop and Topman; interest in Arcadia operations had also been expressed by Mike Ashley's Frasers Group, a consortium including JD Sports, and online retailer Boohoo.

 On 1 February 2021, ASOS announced it had acquired the Topshop, Topman and Miss Selfridge brands out of administration for £265 million, paying an additional £65 million for current and pre-ordered stock.
 ASOS kept 300 employees on as part of the deal but didn't keep any of the brand's 70 stores, putting 2,500 jobs at risk.

 On 8 February 2021, Boohoo announced it had acquired the Burton, Dorothy Perkins and Wallis brands out of administration for £25.2 million.
 Boohoo took on the ecommerce and digital assets of the three brands, as well as their inventory and transfer of 260 jobs.
 The deal did not include the brands' combined 214 stores, concessions or franchises, putting 2,450 jobs at risk.

 Operations

 Arcadia's brands, including Dorothy Perkins, were mainly supplied by International Clothing Designs, a company owned by Philip Green's long-time friend Richard Caring, owner of the Annabel's nightclub.

-All of Arcadia's brands were sold during January and February 2021 to online retailers, meaning that the related stores will eventually close.
+All of Arcadia's brands were sold during January and February 2021 to online retailers, meaning that the related stores closed.
 Outfit, out-of-town stores carrying various Arcadia brands but not a clothing brand in its own right, closed in January 2021.